Poland holds 1st Chopin contest on historical instruments

 WARSAW, Poland (AP) — The world’s first Frederic Chopin piano competition performed on instruments from the composer’s era has opened in Warsaw, aiming to revive the sound and technique of the music as it was written in the 19th century.

 Thirty pianists from the U.S., Japan, China, Russia and across Europe will perform works by Chopin and other Polish composers of his time, as well as by Johan Sebastian Bach.
+The Polish compositions include those by Chopin’s piano teacher, Jozef Elsner.

-The competitors will begin performances on original and reconstructed period instruments, including Erard and Pleyel pianos, on Tuesday.
+The competitors will begin performances on original and reconstructed period instruments, including Erard and Pleyel pianos, on Tuesday at the National Philharmonic building.

 Most Read Nation & World Stories